Things To Do

 How to reach Meda by plane.

-Located approximately 30 kilometers from Meda, this airport mainly serves domestic and some international flights.
+Located approximately 30 km from Meda, this airport serves domestic and international flights, making it the closest major airport for travelers.

 Walkability